Get 50% Discount Offer 26 Days

 Updating an Existing Plugin or Theme

 A similar error can occur when trying to update an existing plugin or theme.
 The error message might read, “Update failed: cannot create directory.”
-This happens when WordPress needs to rewrite files but cannot due to incorrect permissions or insufficient disk space.
+It happens when WordPress needs to rewrite files but cannot due to incorrect permissions or insufficient disk space.

 Existing Plugin or Theme